Pacifica Honolulu

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found no matches.
-Many listings explicitly state in-unit washer/dryer or a separate laundry room for some units, but no language indicating community laundry on every floor.
+I searched the public remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar wording.
+The listings mention in-unit washer/dryer and separate laundry rooms in some units, but nothing indicates a community laundry room on every floor.

 No analysis available